Skip to main content

 In this guide:

-The account settings page allows you to change the account name or account administrator, as well as the default options set at account creation.
+The account settings page allows you to change the account name or account administrator, and the default options set at account creation.

-1. To begin customizing your Turnitin account settings, select the gear icon alongside the account (or subaccount) you wish to edit.
+1. To begin customizing your Turnitin account settings, log in to the administrator workflow and select the applicable account from the account list page.

 Depending on your licence type, there is a list of features that you turn on or off for your institution.
-If any of the bellow settings are greyed out or missing from view, they are not available for your licence.
+If any of the below settings are greyed out or missing from view, they are not available for your license.

 Admin user settings

 The institution's account name and administrator details are listed within the admin user settings.
-Editing the administrator details to a user other than yourself will remove your administrator access once you select Save
+Editing the administrator details for a user other than yourself will remove your administrator access once you select Save

 Screenshot 2025-05-07 at 17.36.37.png